MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/about-admin-roles-ui.md

 description: "Admin roles map to business functions and give permissions to do specific tasks in the admin center.
 For example, the Service admin opens support tickets with Microsoft."
 ---

+# About admin roles

+On the Roles page, you can give users permissions to do tasks in the admin centers.
+This helps your organization spread tasks to the appropriate people and helps keep your data secure.

+> [!TIP]
+> Looking for the detailed role descriptions?
+Check out [Administrator role permissions in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles) and [About admin roles](https://docs.microsoft.com/office365/admin/add-users/about-admin-roles).

 ## About the admin roles page

 ![Admin role list](../../images/Admin-list-smb-scenario.png)